Ash Hunter: Career

-Meanwhile, in 2021/22 Hunter took on the leading role of Heathcliff in Emma Rice’s acclaimed production of Wuthering Heights at The Bristol Old Vic in Bristol and The National Theatre in London.
+In 2021/22 Hunter took on the leading role of Heathcliff in Emma Rice’s acclaimed production of Wuthering Heights at The Bristol Old Vic in Bristol and The National Theatre in London.

 The Times, which gave the play five stars, wrote: “The excellent Hunter sells us both on Heathcliff’s capricious cruelty and on the context of it” while the Evening Standard said: “Hunter powerfully expresses the character’s seething resentment and brutal iron will.”
 The British Theatre Guide called his depiction “an excellent performance of a difficult, complex character”.

-Hunter’s other theatre credits include: A Midsummer Night’s Dream at the Almeida, Antony and Cleopatra with the RSC and Light Shining in Buckinghamshire at The National Theatre.
+Hunter’s other theatre credits include: A Midsummer Night's Dream at the Almeida, Antony and Cleopatra with the RSC and Light Shining in Buckinghamshire at The National Theatre.

 He was included in the Evening Standard’s ‘The faces to watch in 2022 in TV and theatre’ list.

+Most recently, Ash Hunter performed in Macbeth (2024) at the Leeds Playhouse.
+His performance was loved among critics.